2017 Fresno shootings: Downtown shootings

-Seconds after shooting four rounds into the PG&E truck on N. Van Ness and mortally wounding Randalls, Muhammad proceeded south to Mildreda, turning west.
+Seconds after shooting four rounds into the PG&E truck on N. Van Ness and mortally wounding Randalls, Muhammad proceeded south towards Mildreda Avenue, turning west.
 Muhammad fired two more shots at a 59-year-old man coming out of his house, but the shots missed.
 The second shot hit a residential dwelling on the other side of the street.
 Muhammad then reloaded his revolver in the alley between Van Ness and Fulton.
 Muhammad stated that he considered pursuing the 59-year-old man, believing he had gone back inside his house, but changed his mind.
 Muhammad then turned onto N. Fulton St heading south, where he fired once at a vehicle containing a woman, her adult daughter, and her four-year-old granddaughter, but stopped shooting after realizing they were Latino.
 No one in the vehicle suffered any gunshot wounds.

 Muhammad then walked down the opposite direction, where he spotted a man, Mark Gassett, walking out of a Catholic Charities USA building.
 He shot Gassett once in the chest; he then killed him with two more shots after he had fallen to the ground.
 Muhammad then reloaded at a bus stop and fired at three white men.
 Two of them escaped unharmed, but Muhammad chased the third man, David Jackson.
 Muhammad followed Jackson, who was the heaviest and oldest of the three white men, into the parking lot of a Catholic Charities USA building.
 There, Muhammad fired six shots: two that killed Jackson, two that struck parked vehicles, one that struck a nearby building, and a sixth that was apparently never recovered.
 Witnesses said that Muhammad shouted obscenities as he fired.

 Officers responding to shotspotter reports found Muhammad running down the street and managed to arrest him.
 During the arrest, Muhammad shouted, "Allahu Akbar!"
 Several bullets and speedloaders for a .357 Magnum revolver were recovered from his person, but no firearm was found.
 According to Chief Jerry Dyer, the gun was wrapped in clothing and picked up by a Hispanic male who had met up with Muhammad shortly after the shootings and then fled the scene.
 Dyer also said a total of seventeen shots were fired in 90 seconds during these shootings.
 Four minutes had passed between the first shots and Muhammad's arrest.
 Several streets and county government buildings were put on lockdown during the shootings, with people being ordered to shelter in place.